 The PACREC module, which visualizes the faults affected users and help to locate the failed equipment in order to reduce system downtime.

 PADEE carries out all the necessary tasks for planning, designing and operation of Electrical Power Distribution Systems.
-Works with Autocad version from 2004 to 2019 or BRISCAD V.19 and Windows 10, being indifferent which version is used.
+Works with Autocad version from 2004 to 2021 (soon 2022) or BRISCAD V21 and Windows 10, being indifferent which version is used.
 However is to remind that newer versions require faster computer hardware and higher memory size.

 The recommended operating systems are Windows 7, Win 8 & Win 10 32 and 64 Bits.
 Windows XP and Vista still works but there are not recommended for new users.
 Older Windows versions: win98, 2000 or Windows NT supports, was stopped in 2008.